streambinder/spotitube/README.md

 spotify-dl -folder ~/Music -playlist spotify:user:spotify:playlist:37i9dQZF1DWSQScAbo5nGF
 ```

+#### Additional flags

+You may want to use some of the following input flags:

+1. `-disnorm`: disable songs volume normalization.
+Although volume normalization is really useful, as lot of songs gets downloaded with several `max_volume` values, resulting into some of them with very low volume level, this option (enabled by default) make the process slow down.

 #### Developers

 For developers, maybe two additional flags could be really useful to simplify the troubleshooting and bugfixing process: